 When the natural lens is removed during cataract surgery, it must be replaced with an intraocular lens.
 There are two types of intraocular lenses, Single Focus, and Multi-Focus Lenses.
-Patients now have the opportunity to make an informed decision as to which lens and visual outcome they want.
+Patients now have the opportunity to make an informed decision as to which lens and visual outcomes they want.

 Single Focus Intraocular Lenses

-A single focus or monofocal intraocular lens is considered the traditional lens which has been used in cataract surgery for the last 40 years.
+A single-focus or monofocal intraocular lens is considered the traditional lens which has been used in cataract surgery for the last 40 years.
 This lens is one that corrects only distance vision and patients will need to wear reading glasses or bifocal/progressive glasses after surgery depending on their eyes’ prescription.